alpcansoydas/alpcansoydas/README.md

   </a>
 </div>

-Area of interests:
+<h4> Area of interests: </h4>
-Machine Learning
+Machine Learning,
-Deep Learning
+Deep Learning,
-Natural Language Processing
+Natural Language Processing,
-Large Language Models
+Large Language Models,
-Digital Signal Processing
+Digital Signal Processing,
-Image Processing
+Image Processing,

 I’m currently working on [Klassifier](https://klassifier.com/home) : Klassifier is a no-code platform that gives you the power to examine large datasets using machine learning and developing models.
 All of the programs can be implemented without the need for a data science team in your company.
 In the current state of affairs, no-code machine learning in the insurance, banking and retail sectors is becoming increasingly popular.